-As per syntax, basic IF statement handles one logical test, and based on its TRUE and FALSE values, it specifies one value_if_true argument’s value and one value_if_false argument’s value.
+As per syntax, a basic IF statement handles one logical test, and based on its TRUE and FALSE values, it specifies one value_if_true argument’s value and one value_if_false argument’s value.
 But there are some cases where there are multiple logical tests and multiple value_if_true arguments’ values, having a separate value in each TRUE case.
-For that purpose you need to create multiple IF statements for each logical test and its value_if_true argument as per basic syntax of IF formula.
+For that purpose you need to create multiple, or nested, IF statements for each logical test and its value_if_true argument as per the basic syntax of the IF formula.

 First look at the syntax of two nested IF statements and a brief explanation.